 Improves time management

-On the other hand, if you wake up early, you’ll have time to do everything you need to do peacefully, enjoy a relaxing bath, choose the clothing that looks best on you, make a delicious breakfast for you and your family, get to work early.
-In a nutshell, you’d love to do all these things before leaving the house.
+On the other hand, if you wake up early, you’ll have time to do everything you need to do calmly, enjoy a relaxing bath, choose the clothing that looks best on you, make a delicious breakfast for yourself and your family, and even get to work early.
+In a nutshell, you’ll love doing all these things before leaving the house.

-If there are a lot of things to do, you can start doing them in the morning, because there won’t be any noises from cars, babies, people talking, and other auditory contamination that you’re exposed to in your environment.
+If there are a lot of things to do, you can start doing them in the morning, because there won’t be any noises from cars, babies, people talking, and other noise pollution that you’re exposed to in your environment.

 Eat a better breakfast

-Often time the desire to eat breakfast in the morning is substituted by a piece of fruit or a cup of coffee.
+Often times the desire to eat breakfast in the morning is substituted by a piece of fruit or a cup of coffee.
 If you wake up early, you’ll be able to eat a breakfast that has the calories your body needs to start the day.
 The perfect breakfast contains fat, fiber and minerals.

 Move the alarm clock away from you

-A lot of times people get to their appointments late because the alarm clock went off, but they unconsciously turned it off, or they hit the snooze for those 5 extra minutes, another 5, and continued until a long time had gone by.
+A lot of times people get to their commitments late because the alarm clock went off, but they unconsciously turned it off, or they hit the snooze for those 5 extra minutes, then another 5, and continued until a long time had gone by.

-As said at the beginning, you need to see the glass half full.
+As we said at the beginning, you need to see the glass half full.
 Don’t see this as something you have to do, or as some heavy weight to bear.
 Value everything that you can do now that you’ve woken up early.